Geeeeeker/build-FreeFileSync-on-64bit-RaspberryPiOS/README.md

 ```
 The need to disable WxWidget exception handling (using the '--enable-no_exceptions' options) was mentioned with the introduction of FFSv13.2 in the forums at:
 https://freefilesync.org/forum/viewtopic.php?t=10794
-It appears that the use of "--enable-no_exceptions" generates other compilation errors and so FileSync code could be modified to remove the check or to throw a warning instead of an error.
+It appears that the use of "--enable-no_exceptions" generates other compilation errors and so FileSync code could be modified to remove the check or to throw a warning instead of an error (See Section 4.3 below)

 ## 4. Tweak FreeFileSync code